El-Wumbus/Tara/README.md

   </details>

-- *`direct_message_cooldown`* - This optional key is to set the minimum duration, in seconds, to allow between running commands in a direct message.
-The default is `3`.

 - *`secrets.token`* - The discord token can be aquired according to *[Building your first Discord app][discord-getting-started]*.

 - *`secrets.currencyApiKey`* - The `currencyApiKey` is an optional key to enable the currency conversion feature.
 This can be aquired from [currencyapi.com][currencyapi].
 The feature will, at most, refresh every six hours.
 This means the feature will never need a paid API key.

 - *`music`* - Optional: This only takes effect if Tara is compiled with the alpha feature `music` enabled.
   - *`music.enabled`* - Enables or disables the music feature at runtime.